tysliu/crypto-org-assignment/README.md

 ## Q1: Observer Node Setup

 ### Overview
-- The observer node is set up using AWS / Terraform / Helm
+- The observer node is set up using AWS / Terraform
 - **Note**: I was unable to start the node but was able to complete the infrastructure code.
 I've attached the node startup error log in `crypto-node.log`.

 ### Implementation Details